Top Three Reasons to Refinance

 Talk with your mortgage lender about your goals and situation.
 In general, if rates have declined and the reduced payment from the lower rate offsets the costs of refinancing within three years, it is beneficial for you.

-Shop around to make sure your current mortgage lender’s offer is competitive and that you get the lowest qualifying rate.
+Shop around to make sure your current mortgage lender’s offer is competitive and that you get the lowest qualifying rate you are eligible for.
 Compare fees and closing costs, as they can vary widely among lenders.
 These include such things as origination fees, application fees, appraisal fees, title search and discount points charged to buy down the rate.

-You may be able to find what is described as a “no-cost refinance,” which is a loan that does not charge you these fees.
+You may be able to find what is described as a “no-cost refinance,” which is a loan that does not charge you these fees or the lender pays for them.
 In that case, make sure you are not sacrificing a lower rate for these fee waivers.
 Because closing costs often add up to 1.5 percent to your loan, you usually won’t save money by refinancing to shorten the length of your loan.
 If that is your objective, you are better off making additional principal payments.